Our Executive Team

 Mark previously held the role of Group Editor Digital and Visual and has spent most of his career in Wellington at various Stuff-owned titles, both as a reporter and an editor, since the late 90s.

-Pip, with more than eight years at Stuff under her belt, is a part of the Global Women Breakthrough Leaders group and sits on the Stuff Pix board.
+Pip, with more than eight years at Stuff under her belt, is a part of the Global Women Breakthrough Leaders group.
 She is passionate about creating superior customer experiences and bringing brands to life in a purposeful way – both to internal and external audiences and stakeholders.

 People and Culture Director